 - Whether you want a hands-on or hands-off investment

 If you have the money to get started with property investment it can be very lucrative.
-There is an abundance of investors who have made their fortunes in real estate investment and many investors use property investment to supplement their portfolios and expand their investment strategy.
+There is an abundance of investors who have made their fortunes in either residential or commercial real estate investment and many investors use property investment to supplement their portfolios and expand their investment strategy.

 Property gains won’t appear overnight, however.
 Investors should be prepared to tie up their cash for a long period of time when investing to see greater returns in the long-term.
 Whilst market fluctuations will be normal, it is possible to generate revenue during a negative period if the right opportunity is selected for you.